Cape Canaveral Launch Complex 11: Later history

 Following the end of Atlas testing at Cape Canaveral, LC-11 was the only one of the four Atlas pads to not be used for space launches, and hence was first of the four pads to be deactivated.
 Following deactivation, the mobile service tower and support equipment were dismantled, and the site was unmaintained for over 50 years.

 Blue Origin use

 Blue Origin has leased the site to redevelop it for their use.
 On March 29, 2017, it was reported that Blue Origin has chosen LC-11 to conduct test firings of the BE-4 engine.
 LC-11 is located near Spaceport Florida Launch Complex 36, which will support launches of Blue Origin's New Glenn Launch Vehicle, currently scheduled for a launch no-earlier then 2020.
 Throughout 2017, aerial / satellite imagery from Planet Explorer showed that construction of a new facility was underway there.
-In 2019 aerial photos showed a complete test stand.
-The test stands have two bays allow Blue Origin to test two engines at once.
+Blue Origin renders showed a pair of test stands to be constructed, but in 2019 aerial photos showed no construction had occurred.

+Launch statistics

+All launches operated by the United States Air Force.